 The twin pipeline stretches approximately 1,230 kilometres through the Baltic Sea from Russia to Germany, a route that largely runs parallel to the existing Nord Stream system.
 On both ends, landfall facilities have been constructed to suit local conditions, with the pipeline laid along the seabed in between.

 Pipeline construction began in 2018.
 By the end of 2019, it was complete in Russian, Finnish and Swedish waters, with much of the work finished in German and Danish waters as well.
-Because Denmark was the last country to grant a permit for construction in its waters, most of the remaining work to be done is in that area.
-With 94 percent of the pipeline now finished, there are approximately 120 kilometres in Danish waters and just over 30 kilometres in German waters left to be laid.
+Because Denmark was the last country to grant a permit for construction in its waters, most of the remaining work had to be done in that area.

-However, pipelay was suspended in December 2019 due to the threat of US sanctions that target the project’s contractors and financial investors.
-The European Commission has described these sanctions as a breach of international law, and we are currently looking for solutions to ensure that the pipeline is commissioned as soon as possible.
-This is in the interest of European energy security and consumers, as well as EU economic competitiveness and climate protection commitments.
-In the meantime, the German landfall has been readied for operation, while the Russian landfall is also nearing completion.
+However, pipelay was suspended in December 2019 due to the threat of US sanctions that targeted the project’s contractors and financial investors.
+The European Commission described these sanctions as a breach of international law, and we created solutions to ensure that pipelay eventually continued.
+In early September 2021, the last pipes were welded into the pipeline string and lowered onto the Baltic seabed in German waters.

 Each step of the way Nord Stream 2 has worked with the world’s leading suppliers, applying rigorous environmental, health, safety, and social standards to protect the sensitive Baltic Sea environment and the communities affected by the project.
-All works are being carried out in compliance with national permit conditions and monitored for potential environmental impacts.
+All works have been carried out in compliance with national permit conditions and monitored for potential environmental impacts.